Spotlight on: Prostate Cancer

 Every year around 10,000 men in Sweden receive the diagnosis of prostate cancer, and the number of Swedish men who die from the disease is around 2,500.
 This makes prostate cancer the most common and deadliest cancer form in the country.
 Researchers are struggling to find ways of preventing the disease.
 Another challenge is to develop safe methods of diagnostics.

-The search for definite answers
+The search for definite answers about prostate cancer

 Many researchers agree that screening is a way to reduce mortality in prostate cancer patients, but so far the diagnostic methods have been inadequate.
 The researchers are working to improve the accuracy of diagnoses, and they are enlisting help from areas such as AI.